275RR-Public/LivingStream-python/README.md

   - Manually install libraries individually to isolate issues.

 - **Performance Issues**:
-  - Use an NVIDIA GPU for optimal performance.
+  - Use a NVIDIA GPU for optimal performance.
   - Adjust lighting and reduce reflective surfaces as per the environment setup tips.

+- **Selected GPU during install but "Live Mode" showing CPU usage**:
+  - Install the latest Nvidia drivers
+  - Delete the .venv folder and install_status.txt file and perform installation again
+  - See PyTorch installation documentation

 - **Marker Calibration Issues**:
   - Verify the Markers are large enough (10-15cm per side) and are not distorted or altered.